Louise Ristau, CAE

 As a goal-oriented leader, Louise inspires her teams to aim high with programs and initiatives that help clients reach their full potential.
 She's also mindful of budgets and takes pride in her ability to streamline management by bringing services in-house that were previously handled by outside vendors.

 Louise's passion for serving others carries over into her personal life as well.
-She is an active volunteer for Solid Rock Carpenters where for the past five years she and her daughters have helped build homes in Hurricane Katrina-ravaged Louisiana and Mississippi.
+She is an active volunteer for Solid Rock Carpenters where for the past 5 years she and her daughters have helped build homes in Hurricane Katrina-ravaged Louisiana and Mississippi.